playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 - State being changed
 - Explicitly calling a re-render via other means

-Let's take a look at how each framework exposes re-rendering to the user via lifecycle methods.
+Let's take a look at how each framework exposes re-rendering to you.

 <!-- tabs:start -->